sinequa/sba-angular/docs/tipstricks/speed-performance.md

 ];
 ```

 However, the path `mfe/Module` which is imported here, **does not exist** within the shell.
-It’s just a virtual path pointing to another project.
+It is just a virtual path pointing to another project.

 To ease the TypeScript compiler, you need a typing for it by adding the following line to the file `.../projects/shell/src/decl.d.ts` :